andela-sachungo/php-checkpoints/Check2/README.md

 # Potato ORM
-Build a simple ORM that can perform the basic CRUD database operations.
+A simple agnostic ORM that can perform the basic crud database operations.
+To use the ORM, extend the Model Class and *ensure you have MySQL installed*.

 ## How to use it
-Download and set up vagrant and Homestead in your machine

-Create a database in the MySQL Monitor - accessed via vagrant
+* Create a database in MySQL before using the Potato ORM

-Check if the database has been created by running `show databases;`

-Open a new terminal window

-Clone the repository : `git clone <Repository Link>`
+* Clone the repository: `git clone <Repository Link>`

-Go to back to the MySQL Monitor and create the actual table by running `source full/path/to/car-sql.sql`

-To check if the table created is correct, run `DESC table_name;`

-Open a new terminal window and change directory to that with the `/Homestead` folder

-Run `vagrant ssh` and change directory to `/../checkpoint2`
+* Change the database connection parameters in `tests/` accordingly
+* Run `composer install` to install phpunit and autoload the files
+* Create a class which extends the Model class and set a table name using the setter.
+  * If you do not assign a table name the name of the class in lowercase will be used

-Run the tests on the `/tests` folder by running `phpunit` in vagrant
+* Run the tests on the `tests/` folder by running `phpunit`
+* You can change the testing table fields in the `tests/DbSettingTest.php` file as well as the other tests to your liking.